Other Types of Deer Repellents

 In any case, when considering homemade deer repellents, it’s important to begin applying the deer repellent before deer have damaged the desired plants.
 After deer have begun feeding on plants in a specific area, it’s harder to repel them with scents or visual deterrents.
 Homemade deer repellents also work best in relatively small areas with relatively light numbers of deer.
 Homemade deer repellents are also inappropriate for situations in which any damage is to be avoided.

-Effective, Inexpensive Deer Deterrent
+Effective, Inexpensive Deer Repellent

 Deer Fencing is the best way to stop deer damage, but to be effective, the fence either needs to be 7 feet tall and staked at the bottom or electric with bait that entices the deer to touch the wires.
 Effective deer fencing is typically expensive, difficult to install and maintain, and infeasible for many homeowners.